krisk78/overlay-ports/README.md

 * conflicts
 * consoleapp-static

-Update installation path in the vcpkg-configuration.json file that include any of these libraries
+Update installation path in the vcpkg-configuration.json file of your project, ie:
+"overlay-ports": [ "../overlay-ports" ]